Proposed Rule to Designate Critical Habitat for the Threatened Indo-Pacific Corals

 1 p.m. to 4 p.m.
 Chamorro Standard Time on Friday, January 22, 2021

-Both hearings will be held virtually on Webex.
+Both hearings were held virtually on Webex.
 Visit the public hearings page for full event details.